 - Be clear that you are delivering an outcome, not inviting a discussion - if there were conditions that could be changed to make you stay, one might hope you’d have been able to achieve them less dramatically.

 - Be up front about exit conditions that you wish to negotiate - E.g. an early release from your contractual notice.
 Speak plainly, ask the question.
 It’s difficult to be unreasonable if you are being reasonable!

 - Resignation meetings are for resigning – maintain focus on the objective of your resignation meeting, don’t stray into deep frustrations or criticisms.
 Use an exit interview to raise criticisms.
 And do it constructively or not at all.

 As a recruiter I’ve always focused upon ensuring that candidates are ‘joining’ a new firm, rather than simply ‘leaving’ their old firm.
 I think it’s a healthy way to think.
 Remember there is only one reason for being in the Departure Lounge, and that’s to embark upon the next stage of a journey.
 Commit and enjoy your next destination!

 Matt Cockbill is a Partner and Head of Technology and Energy, Manufacturing & Infrastructure Practices for Berwick Partners.

-Categories: Consumer and FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Corporate Communications Recruitment, Retail & Hospitality Recruitment, Technology Recruitment, Procurement and Supply Chain Recruitment, Social Enterprise Recruitment, Healthcare Recruitment, Education Recruitment, Not for Profit Recruitment, Housing Recruitment, Tax Recruitment, Government Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment, Government Recruitment